-I used to love social media – not Facebook, I came to that pretty late and got bored very quickly.
-I find WhatsApp immensely useful for talking to friends/ family as a group chat, but I’ve fallen out of love with Twitter.
+I used to love social media (not Facebook, which I came to pretty late and was bored very quickly).
+I find WhatsApp immensely useful for talking to friends/ family, but I’ve fallen out of love with Twitter.

-Let’s slow down here – be aware people can write whatever they like in their own profiles.
+Be aware people can write whatever they like on their profiles.
 They can make themselves younger/older, a different gender, basically they can curate themselves into whatever persona it suits them to appear to have.
-This can be a problem – tread with a little caution.
+Tread with a little caution.

-Don’t assume people will show, by their interactions with other Twitter folk, their true colours.
+I no longer assume that people will show, by their interactions with other Twitter folk, their true colours.
 Just as in real life, people can be two-faced or have an agenda.
 For some their agenda would be to raise their profile, promote their books, their blog, their podcast, increase their followers.
 Warning: social media also assists those wanting to tear others down to improve their successes.

 Staying in the herd can seem a safe place, stepping away from people about whom you ‘hear’ rumours, but consider what it feels like in their shoes.
 Can you remember at school, not bullying someone, but standing back and doing nothing while someone’s the focus of unpleasant attention?
 Would such inaction make you feel hot with shame if you were there in person?

 I’m not against people having their say, but I’ll quote Kilted Wookie whose blog I visit “users sometimes forget that when they embark on one of their keyboard crusades, they are actually dealing with real people with real emotions and real feelings, not just a faceless entity sat at another screen.”
 Go gently and with care and caution, even if with the full ‘social media’ picture we cannot know what is going on behind the scenes, in the real lives of the participants.
 We haven’t walked in their shoes, tolerance is always necessary.